-About KTUU TVKTUU is one of the first two TV stations to sign on in Alaska (the other being CBS affiliate KTVA, channel 11), signing on October 16, 1953, as KFIA.
-It became KENI-TV in 1955, and then KTUU on June 10, 1981.
+About KTUU TVKTUU is an television station in Alaska, and one of the first two to sign on in the state, along with KTVA.
+It was originally known as KFIA when it signed on in 1953, then changed its name to KENI-TV in 1955, and finally to KTUU on June 10, 1981.